editorandcriticism/editorandcriticism.github.io/md/resume.md

 **Senior Solutions Architect and White Paper Writer, EMC Emerging Technologies Division**\
 EMC Emerging Technologies Division makes distributed systems to store big data.
 2012-January 2016:

-* Wrote technical white papers that established thought leadership on emerging technologies, created the messaging strategy for Hadoop, and helped increase Hadoop sales by millions of dollars.
+* Wrote technical white papers that established thought leadership on emerging technologies, created the messaging strategy for Hadoop, ranked at or near the top of Google search results for the papers' target keywords, and helped increase Hadoop sales by millions of dollars.
 * Wrote popular best practices guides that solved complex problems with technical authority, reduced calls to support, and attracted new customers to EMC's storage, security, and compliance solutions.
 * Wrote a book on Hadoop applications and storage architecture to evangelize big data solutions.